Where We Left Off

 Interactive Books are Engaging for Children

 Who doesn’t remember those lift-a-flap books?
 Children adore them.
 When my children were young I hesitated buying them because they’d rip so easy.
 Today, thankfully, they are a bit more sturdy.
 These types of books are called interactive books and are part of a category called concept books.
 Included in this category are books about opposites, similarities, the alphabet, shapes or numbers, but the interactive books generally require a bit more effort.
 They include die-cut books, see-through books, peek-through-hole books, layer books, finger puppet books and lever and slide books.
 Don’t forget action oriented books too.
 Toddlers love to participate in noises and actions as part of the story.

 In fact, learning about animal names and their noises is an important step in their language development and one you should whole-heartedly encourage by joining in!
 As children grow older, interactive books can help children form predictions, make connections, practice sequencing, play with cause and effect, experience textures, play with sounds....
-One of the fun parts I enjoyed around this age with my children was connecting the books to real life anytime we could--hatching caterpillar eggs, watching their life cycle, then releasing the butterflies into the garden after reading an interactive book on butterflies and mixing real paint colors to experiment with after we played with the layering of colors in another book.
+One of the fun parts I enjoyed around this age with my children was connecting the books to real life anytime we could--hatching caterpillar eggs, watching their life cycle, then releasing the butterflies into the garden after reading an interactive book on butterflies is just one easy example.

 Some High-Quality Interactive Picture Books

 First The Egg is a beautifully illustrated, award winning interactive book full of die cuts that present change from seed to flower, tadpole to frog and caterpillar to butterfly and is a fun, engaging book for toddlers up to preschoolers.

 First the Egg written by Laura Vaccaro Seeger, Roaring Brook Press, 2007, ages 2-6 years